prescriptive-analytics/challenge-docs/docs/try.rst

     - Linux: python 3.6

-3. Clone Starter-Kit from GitHub.
+3. Clone Starter-Kit from GitHub and checkout at `final` branch.

 .. code-block:: shell